ngone30/wemaCare/README.md

 # WemaCARE – Kind AI for Every African Life

-**WemaCARE** is an AI-powered, offline-first healthcare navigator designed to help underserved communities in Africa access fast, accurate, and culturally-aware diagnosis and support even without internet.
-It connects patients to the right specialists using intelligent voice, text, and image analysis.
+**WemaCARE** is an AI-powered, offline-first healthcare navigator designed to help underserved communities in Africa access fast, accurate and culturally-aware diagnosis and support even without internet.
+- It connects patients to the right specialists using intelligent voice, text and image analysis.

 > “Wema” means *Kindness* in Swahili — this app is built on empathy, innovation and inclusion.

----

 ## Inspiration

-Growing up in Africa with my dad being a doctor, I saw firsthand the challenges both patients and healthcare workers face — delayed diagnosis, lack of awareness, stigma, and systemic gaps.
+Growing up in Africa with my dad being a doctor, I saw firsthand the challenges both patients and healthcare workers face — delayed diagnosis, lack of awareness, stigma and systemic gaps.
 Some of our own relatives lived for years with untreated conditions.
-I realized the problem wasn’t just hospitals — it was **access**, **information**, and **timing**.
+I realized the problem wasn’t just hospitals — it was **access**, **information** and **timing**.

 I dreamed of becoming a doctor.
 Life led me to engineering instead, but I never left behind my passion for solving healthcare problems. **WemaCARE** is that dream reborn — using tech and kindness to change lives.

----

 ## What WemaCARE Does